-The Trust currently has three separate Funds, each of which is managed by Austin Atlantic Asset Management Co.
+The Trust currently has four separate funds, including the Funds.
+The shares of the other funds are described in separate prospectuses.
 Shares of each Fund represent interests only in the corresponding Fund and have equal voting rights within each Fund.
-The Ultrashort Financing Fund and the Large Cap Equity Fund each has two classes of shares: the Class Y Shares and the Class I Shares of the Ultrashort Financing Fund and the Class AMF Shares and the Class H Shares of the Large Cap Equity Fund.
+The Ultrashort Financing Fund and the Large Cap Equity Fund each have two classes of shares: the Class Y Shares and the Class I Shares of the Ultrashort Financing Fund and the Class AMF Shares and the Class H Shares of the Large Cap Equity Fund.
 Shares of each class of the Ultrashort Financing Fund and the Large Cap Equity Fund have equal voting rights within each class and within the Fund.
-The Trust's First Amended and Restated Declaration of Trust provides that on any matter submitted to a vote of shareholders, all shares, irrespective of Fund or class, shall be voted in the aggregate and not by Fund or class, except that (i) as to any matter with respect to which a separate vote of any Fund or class is permitted or required by the 1940 Act or the document establishing and designating that Fund or class, such requirements as to a separate vote by that Fund or class shall apply in lieu of the aggregate voting as described above, and (ii) as to any matter which does not affect the interest of a particular Fund or class, only shareholders of the affected Fund or class shall be entitled to vote thereon.
+The Trust's Second Amended and Restated Declaration of Trust provides that on any matter submitted to a vote of shareholders, all shares, irrespective of Fund or class, shall be voted in the aggregate and not by Fund or class, except that (i) as to any matter with respect to which a separate vote of any Fund or class is permitted or required by the 1940 Act or the document establishing and designating that Fund or class, such requirements as to a separate vote by that Fund or class shall apply in lieu of the aggregate voting as described above, and (ii) as to any matter which does not affect the interest of a particular Fund or class, only shareholders of the affected Fund or class shall be entitled to vote thereon.
 The Bylaws of the Trust require that a special meeting of shareholders be held upon the written request of shareholders holding not less than 10% of the issued and outstanding shares of the Trust (or the Fund or classes thereof).